jenkins-x/terraform-aws-eks-jx/README.md

 :warning: **Note**: Using AWS KMS with customer managed keys has cost [considerations](https://aws.amazon.com/blogs/storage/changing-your-amazon-s3-encryption-from-s3-managed-encryption-sse-s3-to-aws-key-management-service-sse-kms/).

-Due to the Vault issue [7450](https://github.com/hashicorp/vault/issues/7450), this Terraform module needs for now to create a new IAM user for installing Vault.
-It also creates an IAM access key whose id and secret are defined in the output above.
-You need the id and secret for running [`jx boot`](#running-jx-boot).

 The _jx_requirements_ output is a helper for creating the initial input for `jx boot`.

 If you do not want Terraform to create a new IAM user or you do not have permissions to create one, you need to provide the name of an existing IAM user.